-The prehistory of the Albanian people and their language is shrouded in mystery, but they are certainly among the most ancient peoples of the Balkan Peninsula.
+The Albanians The prehistory of the Albanian people and their language is shrouded in mystery, but they are certainly among the most ancient peoples of the Balkan Peninsula.
 They are believed by many to be descendents of the Illyrians, the original Indo-European settlers of the eastern coast of the Adriatic Sea.
 Today, Albania is a country of some 3.6 million people bordering Greece, the former Yugoslav Republic of Macedonia, Kosovo and Montenegro.

 Beginning before the time of Christ, the territory of Albania was ruled by the Romans, who constructed the Via Egnatia from Durres (Dyrrachium) through Albania to Byzantium and built important cities including Butrint and Apollonia, to which Julius Caesar sent his nephew, the future Emperor Augustus, to study.